Federal Loan Program Required Documents For Disbursement

 As a first-time borrower, you must submit a separate signed MPN agreement for each federal loan you choose to borrow (the Unsubsidized Loan and Graduate Plus Loan in order to receive the federal loans funds you have accepted.

-This is typically a one time requirement, valid for 10 years.
+The MPN completion is typically a one-time requirement, valid for 10 years.
 If you have an MPN agreement already on file from prior borrowing, you may not need to complete a new one.

-Plus Loan note: There is no online application for the Plus Loan with Direct Loans for Chicago-Kent.
+Specific to Graduate PLUS Loan: There is no online application for the Grad Plus Loan through Direct Loans for Chicago-Kent College of Law.
 Your acceptance of the loan on the myIIT portal serves as your authorization for Direct Loans to process a credit check as this is federal credit based loan.
 A new credit check is processed by Direct Loans each academic year, and in some cases each time a loan is requested by the student.
 If a Plus Loan is approved with an endorser or an appeal, a new MPN agreement may be required.
 Click here to read about your options if you have been denied the Plus Loan.

-First time borrowers at Chicago-Kent College of Law must the complete Loan Entrance Counseling online with Federal Student Aid at studentloans.gov.
+- First time borrowers of federal student loans at Chicago-Kent College of Law must the complete Loan Entrance Counseling online with Federal Student Aid at studentloans.gov.

-Complete the combined Federal Unsubsidized and Federal Plus Loan Counseling.
+- Complete the combined Federal Unsubsidized and Federal Graduate PLUS Loan Counseling.

-Please allow at least 1 week for the requirement to clear on the myIIT portal and then for your funds to be disbursed to your student account accordingly.
+Please allow at least 1 week for the requirement to clear on the myIIT portal and for your funds to be disbursed to your student account accordingly.